 You won’t need to attend a work-focused interview or do any work-related activities if:

 You are a single parent with a child under one-year-old

 If you’ve been put into the work-related activity group, you’ll be asked to go to a work-focused interview.
 Here you will be allocated a personal adviser who will assist you.

 At the interview, your personal adviser will try to get a better understanding of your health issues and your abilities, and your limitations.
 He/she will look at what you can already do, what you might be able to do in the future, and what help you may need to do to be able to go to work.

 To do this, they’ll want to talk to you about:

 While you are getting ESA in the work-related activity group, you might have to go to more work-focused interviews like this.

-If your application for a mandatory reconsideration is unsuccessful then you will have the opportunity to have your appeal heard on papers or in person before an independent panel, called a tribunal.
-More information about social security first tier tribunals can be found here.
+In the instance that your application for a mandatory reconsideration is unsuccessful then you will have the opportunity to have your appeal heard on paper or in person before an independent panel, called a tribunal.
+More information about social security first-tier tribunals can be found here.
 First Tier Tribunal Appeals Page

 You may also request an appeal through the government online system by clicking on this link https://www.gov.uk/appeal-benefit-decision

 Once the DWP receive this they will send you a tribunal bundle, this will consist of the reasons why they have made the decision to not award you Employment Support Allowance.